microsoft/azure-health-data-services-workshop/README.md

 ## What topics are covered?

-+ In the first part of the workshop (Challenges 00-04), you'll get direct experience deploying and configuring resources for FHIR data operations inside Azure Health Data Services.
++ In the first part of the workshop (Challenges 00-04), you'll get direct experience deploying, configuring, and using components in Azure Health Data Services for FHIR data operations.

   + Challenge-00 - Check Prerequisites and Configure Environment
   + Challenge-01 - Deploy AHDS FHIR service (PaaS), FHIR-Proxy (OSS), and FHIR-Bulk Loader (OSS)